DSnext412-jpg/test_bot_java/README.md

 **Java • AI • Software Development**

-I'm using this project to apply my Java knowledge, experiment with AI integration, and learn how full-stack applications are designed and structured.
+I'm using this project to apply my Java knowledge, experiment with AI integration, and learn how designed and structured

 <br>